brainworxx/kreXX-TYPO3-Extension/Documentation/Installation/Index.rst

 - Require the kreXX library itself with composer :literal:`composer require brainworxx/krexx` and then install the backend extension with the extension manager to get kreXX as early inside your system as possible

 There is no typoscript or pageTSconfig at all.

+So far, we have had a very active release strategy with kreXX.
+As soon as a new TYPO3 sprint release came out, we released a new kreXX version.
+In order to get the latest release of kreXX, you may want to consider updating your extension list.